DevonAir Radio in Crisis

 The article here titled “Radio chief may be on the move” was published in the Western Morning News on the 29th of November, 1982.
 It discusses the potential changes in leadership at DevonAir.

-The article centres around the potential departure of Norman Davenport, the founder-chairman of DevonAir.
+The article centres around the potential departure of Norman Devonport, the founder-chairman of DevonAir.
 It suggests that the station is entering a period of significant transition and may be on the cusp of a major leadership reshuffle, which could have a substantial impact on its operations and internal morale.

 Analysis of Staff Feelings and Company Dynamics